-6 SPO Submissions, paras 1, 21-26.
+6 SPO Submissions, paras 1, 22-26.

-7 SPO Submissions, paras 27-29.
+7 SPO Submissions, paras 1, 27-29.

-8 See, among many others, F00576, Pre-Trial Judge, Decision on Remanded Detention Review Decision and Periodic Review of Detention of Kadri Veseli, 23 November 2021, confidential, para.
+8 See for example, F00576, Pre-Trial Judge, Decision on Remanded Detention Review Decision and Periodic Review of Detention of Kadri Veseli, 23 November 2021, confidential, para.
 41, with further references.
 A public redacted version was issued on 8 December 2021, F00576/RED.
 9 IA022/F00005, Court of Appeals Panel, Decision on Hashim Thaçi's Appeal Against Decision on Periodic Review of Detention, 22 August 2022, confidential, para.
 37. A public redacted version was issued on the same date, IA022/F00005/RED.
 10 IA010/F00008, Court of Appeals Panel, Decision on Hashim Thaçi's Appeal Against Decision on Review of Detention, 27 October 2021, confidential, para.
-19. A public redacted version was issued on the same date, IA010/F00008/RED. circumstances continue to exist in the absence of any intervening developments and justify the continued detention of Mr Veseli.
+19. A public redacted version was issued on the same date, IA010/F00008/RED.
+7. The Panel's assessment is limited to a review of the factors previously considered pursuant to Article 41(6), and a determination of whether these circumstances continue to exist in the absence of any intervening developments and justify the continued detention of Mr Veseli.
 A. ARTICLE 41 CRITERIA 1.
-Grounded Suspicion - 9.
-As regards the threshold for continued detention, Article 41(6)(a) requires at the outset a grounded suspicion that the detained person has committed a crime within the jurisdiction of the Specialist Chambers ("SC").
-This is a condition sine qua non for the validity of the detained person's continued detention.11 - 10.
+Grounded Suspicion - 8.
+As regards the threshold for continued detention, Article 41(6)(a) requires at the outset a grounded suspicion that the detained person has committed a crime within the jurisdiction of the SC.
+This is a condition sine qua non for the validity of the detained person's continued detention.11 - 9.
 The SPO submits that the Article 41(6)(a) criterion is still met.
 In its view, nothing has occurred since the confirmation decisions that would detract from the determination that there is a grounded suspicion that Mr Veseli is criminally liable for crimes contained in the amended indictment.
-The SPO further submits that it has been repeatedly confirmed that there remains a well-grounded suspicion that Mr Veseli has committed crimes within the SC's jurisdiction.12 - 11.
-The Panel notes that, pursuant to Article 39(2), the Pre-Trial Judge determined that there is a well-grounded suspicion that Mr Veseli is criminally liable for a number of crimes against humanity (persecution, imprisonment, other inhumane acts, torture, murder and enforced disappearance) and war crimes (arbitrary detention, cruel treatment, torture and murder) under Articles 13, 14(1)(c) and 16(1)(a).
-Moreover, the Pre-Trial Judge found that a well-grounded KSC-BC-2020-06 3 15 April 2024 11 Similarly, ECtHR, Merabishvili v.
+The SPO further submits that it has been repeatedly confirmed that there remains a well-grounded suspicion that Mr Veseli has committed crimes within the SC's jurisdiction.12 - 10.
+The Panel notes that, pursuant to Article 39(2), the Pre-Trial Judge determined that there is a well-grounded suspicion that Mr Veseli is criminally liable for a number of crimes against humanity (persecution, imprisonment, other inhumane acts, torture, murder and enforced disappearance) and war crimes (arbitrary detention, cruel treatment, torture and murder) under Articles 13, 14(1)(c) and 16(1)(a).13 Moreover, the Pre-Trial Judge found that a well-grounded KSC-BC-2020-06 3 13 February 2025 11 See, ECtHR, Merabishvili v.
 Georgia [GC], no. 72508/13, Judgment, 28 November 2017, para.
 222. 12 SPO Submissions, para.
 7.